Status | In Planning

 Planned Start of Service | June 2019

-The Massachusetts Department of Transportation has announced that it intends to add additional passenger rail service on the Knowledge Corridor.
-This new service is expected to start in June 2019.
+The Massachusetts Department of Transportation (MassDOT) intends to add additional passenger rail service on the Knowledge Corridor, with direct service operating between Greenfield and New Haven.

-The service will be scheduled so that users can easily connect with both Amtrak and Metro-North trains at New Haven Union Station.
+The service will be scheduled so that riders can easily connect with both Amtrak and Metro-North trains at New Haven Union Station.

 The pilot service will start after necessary infrastructure projects along the Knowledge Corridor are completed.
 These projects include construction of a high-level boarding platform at Springfield Union Station, expanded boarding platforms in Greenfield and Northampton, as well as track and bridge work along the rail line.

-The Pioneer Valley Planning Commission (PVPC) and many elected officials in the region have been advocated for additional passenger rail service north of Springfield for many years.
+The Pioneer Valley Planning Commission (PVPC) and many elected officials in the region have been advocating for additional passenger rail service north of Springfield for many years.